sajal243/Round-templates/pedagogy/README.md

 #### 3. Task & Assessment Questions:

-Read the theory and comprehend the concepts related to the experiment.
+Read the theory and comprehend the concept related to the experiment.
 <br>
 <div>
-    The quizes are provided that will judge and inhance the skills of the Student.
+    The quizes are provided that will judge and enhance the skills of the Student.
-    Each question is relevent to the experiment and just ment to increse the understanding of experiment and their concept.
+    Each question is relevent to the experiment and judgement to increse the understanding of experiment and their concept.

 </div>
 <br>